I’m pretty sure that in the future I’ll be telling my grandkids about these magical places that used to exist called record stores.

 When I went to college in Kearney, NE, there was Dusty’s Records downtown.
 Dusty’s was the full-on High Fidelity music snob experience; and I loved it.

-When I moved to Sioux Falls I discovered Last Stop CD Shop, a sanctuary after my own heart.
+When I moved to Sioux Falls I discovered Last Stop CD Shop, a sanctuary.
 Next to home and work, I’ve probably spent more time there than anywhere else in town.
 Even with the phenomenal access that the internet gives you, the record store experience is unique.

-That movie got me thinking about the heyday of the record store, and where in Sioux Falls did music lovers use to get their records, tapes, and CDs?
+That movie got me thinking about the heyday of the record store, and where in Sioux Falls did music lovers used to get their records, tapes, and CDs.

 So, I turned to Facebook and put out that question.